Burj Azizi

 Burj Azizi (Arabic: برج عزيزي) is an under construction skyscraper and a centrepiece of Sheikh Zayed Road, in Dubai, United Arab Emirates.
 It will have 133 floors for various purposes.
-Burj Azizi could be the world's second tallest building once completed, if it reaches the proposed height of 725 meters, which is 103 meters less than the height of the Burj Khalifa, the current world's tallest building, which is located 2 kilometers away from Burj Azizi.
+Burj Azizi could be the world's second-tallest building once completed, if it reaches its proposed height of 725 meters (2,379 feet); this is 103 m shorter than the Burj Khalifa, located 2 km away.